 Consider your local power grid.
 It supplies your home with an AC voltage that powers everything from smartphone chargers to air conditioners.
 While it is relatively easy to harness, thanks to its minimal transmission losses, it’s more dangerous to handle due to its instability.

 One critical measure with such voltage is that you need to ground the connection to your home to avoid short circuits.
 A ground rod is a simple tool that can help you with that.
 However, you can encounter some difficulties installing it for the first time.
-Throughout this piece, you’ll get to know how deep does a ground rod need to be, what material is best for it, and how to install one for your home.
+Throughout this piece, you’ll get to know how deep a ground rod needs to be, what material is best for it, and how to install one for your home.

 What is a Ground Rod?

 A ground rod connects to your mains supply panel as an exit for any free electrons left over when the AC current switches directions.
 If the voltage remains too high, it can cause an electric shock to any bystanders or cause a fire in the panel.

 The other end of the ground rod goes into, you guessed it, the ground.
 Once you place it in the soil, it can use the Earth as a capacitor to receive plenty of residual electrons.
 It doesn’t harm the environment as all the electrons dissipate within milliseconds, leaving the soil safe for flora and fauna.

 How to Determine if You Need a Ground Rod